alegrigoriev/WaveSoap/ReadMe.txt

 ???
 When time/seconds format is set for status bar, MM:SS is actually shown

 Done:
+Support m_bDontAutodetectClicks
+waveproc.cpp: Where it can affect throughput, instead of calling m_InputFormat.NumChannels(), save it in a local var.
 If channels are locked, disable channels select in the selection dialog.
 File save dialog: get file type and extension from template flag table, created during filling the filter string